DeedWark/MailinGO/README.md

 # SendMail (Golang)

-Allow you to send email with this Go program
+Send email with this Go program

 ## Setup
 ```bash